ehharding/science-center/README.md

 Any person who wants to contribute to the Science Center is welcome!
 Please read [Contribution Guidelines][] to understand better the structure of the respository.

-> \[!IMPORTANT]\
-> Please read our [Translation Guidelines][] before contributing to Translation and Localization of the project

 > \[!NOTE]\
-> We recommend a read of all Relevant Links below before doing code changes; Including Dependency changes, Content changes, and Code changes.
+> We recommend a read of all Relevant Links below before doing code changes; Including dependency changes, content
+> changes, and code changes.

 ### Deployment

 The project is automatically deployed to [GitHub Pages](https://pages.github.com) through its GitHub Actions integration when new pushes happen on the `main` branch.

-Details regarding the deployment are only accessible to the maintainers of the Science Center Team due to certain limitations.
+Details regarding the deployment are only accessible to the maintainers of the Science Center team due to certain limitations.

-The current integration is owned and managed by the Science Center Team.
+The current integration is owned and managed by the Science Center team.

 ## Relevant Links